Accurate inference of crowdsourcing properties when using efficient allocation strategies: Decision-Explicit Probability Sampling (DEPS)

 \fi \makeatother The priors are then adjusted to reflect the decisions $d_i$ in a manner similar to the worker completion time model given above, as is the inference of the overall distribution of task completion times.

 Even further generalizations of DEPS are possible.
 Briefly, suppose a crowdsourcer is interested in understanding the behavioural traces of workers as they complete tasks.
-One approach is to use observed worker dynamics to determine a vector space for embedding each worker.
-Distances in this space can then be used to predict worker features or activities~\cite{welinder2010multidimensional}.
+One approach is to use observed worker dynamics to determine an ``embedding'' vector for each worker.
+These vectors can then be used to predict worker features or activities~\cite{welinder2010multidimensional}.
 Let $\mathbf{u}_{ij} = \mathbf{x}_{i} + \mathbf{e}_{ij}$ be a $k$-dimensional data vector representing the behavioural trace data for worker $j$ responding to task $i$, where $\mathbf{x}_i$ is the population data for that task and $\mathbf{e}_{ij}$ is the worker-specific deviations from the population.
-Then, let $\mathbf{w}_j$ be a $k$-dimensional unit vector for encoding worker $j$.
-This encoding vector and its estimator $\mathbf{\hat{w}}_j$, can capture the various contributions of the behavioural trace data to the worker's labeling decision: the worker responds with $y_{ij}=1$ if the projection $\left<\mathbf{u}_{ij}, \mathbf{w}_j \right> \geq \tau_j$, otherwise $y_{ij}=0$.
+Then, let $\mathbf{w}_j$ be a $k$-dimensional unit vector for embedding worker $j$.
+This embedding vector and its estimator $\mathbf{\hat{w}}_j$, can capture the various contributions of the behavioural trace data to the worker's labeling decision: the worker responds with $y_{ij}=1$ if the projection $\left<\mathbf{u}_{ij}, \mathbf{w}_j \right> \geq \tau_j$, otherwise $y_{ij}=0$.
 Inference of this vector can be performed given priors for the parameters (such as $\tau_j$) and $\mathbf{u}_{ij}$, parameterized by a multivariate Gaussian distribution, for example.
 The allocation strategy's decisions can then be incorporated by defining suitable decision priors for $\mathbf{u}_{ij}$, $\mathbf{w}_j$, and so forth, conditioned on $d_i$.

 While only brief outlines, the above applications of DEPS indicate that suitable conditioning of statistical models, even complex ones, using the decision variables, has the potential to improve the information attainable about the crowdsourcing problem at hand.